Daxingshan Temple: Tang dynasty

-In the reign of Emperor Zhongzong of Tang dynasty (684), to commemorate his father Wei Xuanzhen, Empress Wei renamed the temple "Fengguo Temple" (酆国寺).
+In the reign of Emperor Zhongzong of the Tang dynasty (684), to commemorate his father Wei Xuanzhen, Empress Wei renamed the temple "Fengguo Temple" (酆国寺).
 In 710, the temple restored the original name.

 From 716 to 720, during the Kaiyuan period (713–741), Śubhakarasiṃha, Vajrabodhi and Amoghavajra resided in the temple, where they translated Buddhist sutras and disseminated Chinese Esoteric Buddhism.
 Japanese Buddhist monks Ennin and Enchin received Chinese Esoteric Buddhism and introduced it from China to Japan.
 In 756, Amoghavajra was proposed as the new abbot of Daxingshan Temple.
-He was awarded the title of "Teacher of the Empire" by the Tang emperors Xuanzong (712–756), Suzong (756–763) and Daizong (763–779).
+He was awarded the title of Guoshi (國師), meaning "Teacher of the Empire", by the Tang emperors Xuanzong (712–756), Suzong (756–763) and Daizong (763–779).

 Since Emperor Wuzong (841–846) believed in Taoism, he ordered to demolish Buddhist temples, confiscate temple lands and force monks to return to secular life.
 Daxingshan Temple was destroyed in this movement.

-After the fall of Tang dynasty, Daxingshan Temple fell into oblivion.
+After the fall of the Tang dynasty, Daxingshan Temple fell into oblivion.